Virtual Covers of Links: Virtual Covers and Non-Invertibility of Links

-Viewing $K$ as a closed path at $x_0$ in $N$, regularity implies there is a one-to-one correspondence between lifts by $\Pi$ and elements of $\Pi^{-1}(x_0)$.
+Viewing $K$ as a closed path at a point $x_0$ in $N$, regularity implies there is a one-to-one correspondence between lifts by $\Pi$ and elements of $\Pi^{-1}(x_0)$.
 If $K^N$ has a lift by $\Pi$, let $\Upsilon(K^N)$ be the set of associated virtual knots for all lifts by $\Pi$ of $K^N$.
 If $|\Upsilon(K^N)|=1$, i.e. all the associated virtual knots are equivalent, then the unique element $\upsilon$ is called the \emph{invariant associated virtual knot}.
-In our notation, the main results of \cite{cm_fiber} can be restated compactly as follows.
+In our notation, the main results of \cite{cm_fiber} can be restated compactly as follows (see also Krasnov-Manturov \cite{km_fiber2}).

 \begin{lemma} Let $(\mathfrak{k}_0^{\Sigma \times \mathbb{R}},\Pi,K_0^N),(\mathfrak{k}_1^{\Sigma \times \mathbb{R}},\Pi,K_1^N)$ be virtual covers with invariant associated virtual knots $\upsilon_0,\upsilon_1$, respectively.
 If $K_0^N \leftrightharpoons K_1^N$, then $\upsilon_0 \leftrightharpoons \upsilon_1$. \end{lemma} \begin{proof} This follows from the definitions and the proof of Lemma 3 from \cite{cm_fiber}. \end{proof}